-Pilgrims to Loretto ... or, indeed, to the shrine of the Holy House at Walsingham ... may recall the following episode narrated by S Therese of Lisieux:
+Pilgrims to Loretto ... or, indeed, to a shrine of the Holy House of Walsingham ... may recall the following episode narrated by S Therese of Lisieux: